 - Award-winning chef Valentine Bargehr of the Gasthof Rössle inn in Braz, Klostertal, who has received a Toque from Gault&Millau, will help you prepare regional and seasonal dishes during his new “Cooking with Friends” class.
 Participants will gather around the table and talk shop at the stove top in the early afternoon, while Valentin Bargehr demonstrates how to prepare the cuisine step by step.
 In the evening, participants will enjoy the menu together.
 Overnight accommodation in a double room incl. breakfast, the cooking course with recipe folder, an aperitif, the 5-course menu with wine and a take-home souvenir are all included!
 The package, which is bookable on Thursdays or Fridays, costs EUR 250 per person. www.roesslebraz.at (in German)

-- The cooks of the Schwanen Biohotel in Bizau, Bregenzerwald are proud to offer a “Wilde Weiber” cooking course once per year.
+- The cooks, Michael and Franziska, from the Schwanen Biohotel in Bizau, Bregenzerwald are proud to offer a 2-day “Wilde Weiber” cooking course once per year.
 The course features grandma’s recipes, spelt bread baking, and meals prepared according to Hildegard von Bingen’s principals.
 Naturally, recipes are prepared exclusively with certified and seasonal organic ingredients.
-Next course: 28 to 31 March 2021.

 “My wife is happiest with dough and flour!” says Reinhard Burtscher, speaking of his wife, Pauline